wikimedia/labs-tools-maintain-kubeusers/README.md

 4. Fix that until it works, if it didn't.
 5. Run `vagrant forward-port 1389 389` to expose the vagrant VMs LDAP to the host.
-6. Start minikube with `minikube start --extra-config=apiserver.enable-admission-plugins=PodSecurityPolicy`.
-It will fail to finish initializing because PodSecurityPolicy complicates everything until the next step.
+6. Start minikube with `minikube start --kubernetes-version=1.15.5 --extra-config=apiserver.runtime-config=settings.k8s.io/v1alpha1=true --extra-config=apiserver.enable-admission-plugins=PodSecurityPolicy,PodPreset`.
+It
+   will fail to finish initializing because PodSecurityPolicy complicates everything until the next step.
 7. Run `kubectl apply -f <path to